jpsanders101/theBest.Pictures/README.md

 # TheBest.Pictures

-A web app for crossing-off and rating every Oscar Best Picture winners as you see them.
+A React.js web app for crossing-off and rating every Oscar Best Picture winners as you see them.

-## Technologies Uses

-* React
-* Redux
-* Less

-## Setup
+## Local Setup

 ```bash
 $ npm start
 ```

-In a browser, go to `localhost:3000`.
+In a browser, navigate to `localhost:3000`.

 ## Testing